 How did YOU feel 24-48 hours before labor?

-Around week 37 I lost my mucus plug and starting noticing weird ‘wet spots’ (we’re talking dime size spots) throughout the day.
+Around week 37 I lost my mucus plug and started noticing weird ‘wet spots’ (small dime-sized spots) throughout the day.

 Sometimes there’d be nothing.
 So I called L&D to be safe.
-They assured me it was just normal bodily fluid picking up as it always does closer to birth.
+They assured me it was just normal bodily fluid/vaginal discharge picking up as it always does closer to birth.
 But…it kept happening.

 I called 3 more times before a nurse finally told me to come in and get it checked out.
 So my husband and I went to triage bright and early 2 days before I’d be 38 weeks pregnant.
 I had been having very mild contractions without any consistency.
 My exam checked out pretty normal, but they did see some tiny pooling of fluid on my vaginal exam.